cdl-geneseo/geneseo-dictionary/O/Orientating.md

 # Orientating

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Orientating

 Created by  Unknown User (era6), last modified by  Unknown User (ram19) on Nov 20, 2012

 Orientating(v) pledge. &quot;Do you know who is orientating for the PIGS this semester?&quot; Source: Dictionary of Geneseo English 1995.
 Bates.
 Obselete as of Fall 2012.